 If you need to verify the version of the Cloudera ODBC Driver for Impala that is installed on your Linux machine, you can query the version number through the command-line interface if the driver was installed using an RPM file or Debian package.
+Alternatively, you can search the driver's binary file for version number information.

-To verify the driver version number on Linux:
+To verify the driver version number on Linux using the command-line interface: